needle-mirror/com.unity.barracuda/Documentation~/Barracuda.md

 tensor = new Tensor(texture);                                    // tensor initialized with texture data: 1 x { texture.width, texture.height, 3}
 ```

 You can query shape of the `Tensor` object, but you can not change it.
 Shape of the `Tensor` is immutable.
-If you want to have different shape of `Tensor`, you have to construct the new instance of `Tensor` object.
+If you want to have different shape of `Tensor`, you have to construct a new instance of `Tensor` object.
 ```C#
 var shape = tensor.shape;
 Debug.Log(shape + " or " + shape.batch + shape.height + shape.width + shape.channels);